Bell County Court Records

 Bell County Criminal Court Records

 Criminal cases in Bell County are prosecuted at multiple court levels.
 Felony cases are heard by the five District Courts (27th, 146th, 169th, 264th, and 426th), all located at the Bell County Justice Center, 1201 Huey Road, Belton, TX 76513.
 Misdemeanor criminal cases are handled by the three County Courts at Law and the Constitutional County Court.
-The Justice of the Peace Courts process Class C misdemeanors and issue arrest warrants, while municipal courts handle city ordinance violations and certain traffic offenses.
+Justice of the Peace Courts process Class C misdemeanors and issue arrest warrants, while municipal courts handle city ordinance violations and certain traffic offenses.

 Searching Criminal Records